MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

 ### Limitations for Workplace Joined devices

 Intune policies for *Feature updates for Windows 10 and later* require the use of Windows Update for Business (WUfB) and [Windows Update for Business deployment service](/windows/deployment/update/deployment-service-overview#capabilities-of-the-windows-update-for-business-deployment-service) (WUfB ds).
-Where WUfB supports WPJ devices, WUfB ds provides for additional capabilities that are not supported for WPJ devices.
+Where WUfB supports WPJ devices, WUfB ds provides more capabilities that aren't supported for WPJ devices.

 For more information about WPJ limitations for Intune Windows Update policies, see [Policy limitations for Workplace Joined devices](../protect/windows-update-for-business-configure.md) in *Manage Windows 10 and Windows 11 software updates in Intune*.

 ## Limitations for Feature updates for Windows 10 and later policy

 - When you deploy a *Feature updates for Windows 10 and later* policy to a device that also receives an *Update rings for Windows 10 and later* policy, review the update ring for the following configurations:
   - We recommend setting the **Feature update deferral period (days)** to **0**.
-This configuration ensures your feature updates are not delayed by update deferrals that might be configured in an update ring policy.
+This configuration ensures your feature updates aren't delayed by update deferrals that might be configured in an update ring policy.
   - Feature updates for the update ring must be *running*.
 They must not be paused.

   > [!TIP]